EudyContreras/NodeJS-Server-API-Template/README.md

 the client together with the react-fast-refresh plugin.

 * `npm run debug:hot:server` Runs the server using nodemon.
-* `npm run debug:hot:client` Runs the client using webpack-dev-server and HMR.
-Note that this will run only the client on CSR
+* `npm run debug:hot:client` Runs the client using webpack-dev-server and HMR.´
-* `npm run debug:hot` Runs the the full configuration by running both the server and client in hot-mode for a full experience
+* `npm run debug:hot` Runs the the full configuration by executing both the hot server and hot client

 ### License